sgl-project/ome/site/content/en/docs/administration/model-agent.md

 4. **Verification**: Verify new download before removing old version
 5. **Atomic Switch**: Atomically replace old model with new version

+### Download Cancellation

+The Model Agent supports graceful cancellation of ongoing downloads:

+1. **Active Download Tracking**: Maintains a registry of all active downloads
+2. **Immediate Cancellation**: When a model is deleted, any ongoing download is cancelled immediately
+3. **Context Propagation**: Uses Go contexts to propagate cancellation throughout the download pipeline
+4. **Cleanup**: Ensures partial downloads are cleaned up after cancellation

+This prevents the issue where deleting a model resource would wait for the entire download to complete before deletion.

+**Note**: For OCI Object Storage downloads, cancellation is best-effort as the underlying bulk download doesn't support granular cancellation yet.
+However, Hugging Face downloads support immediate cancellation.

 ### Worker Pool Management

 The agent uses worker pools for concurrent operations: